Timvrakas/rt1062-eth-rs/readme.md

         - I suspect the smoltcp makes the implicit promise that it won't do this.
 But that's a bit weaksauce.

 I think what I'll do here is implement similar to STM32, and then go ask how it's supposed to be done, and decide if I want to actually track allocation.

+Note: The TX hardware does not search the TxDT exaustively when TDAR is asserted.
+If you write a packet into descriptor zero, and assert TDAR, it will send.
+If you write annother packet into descriptor 0, and assert TDAR again, it will not send, and descriptor zero will never be ready.
+It appears the TX hardware maintains a buffer that is only incremented after success.

+New strategy:
+Tokens do not reserve _specific_ buffer descriptors, we just increment a counter of tokens that are outstanding.
+Need a way to deal with unused descriptors.